 Offering 0pen and Honest Professional Advice

 The political ideal of equality of opportunity is fundamental to our civilised society, but we are not clones.
 We are all unique individuals.
-There is increasing evidence that our brains are as different, individual as our faces, both in terms of structure and content.
+Our brains are as unique, individual as our faces, both in terms of structure and content.
 Tedd Rose, Harvard University has argued that there is no such thing as average.

-There was a time when all children were segregated at 11 years of age into receiving a grammar school or secondary school education.
+There was a time when all children were segregated, streamed at 11 years of age into receiving a grammar school or secondary school education.
 It was a life sentence.
 The grammar schools took around 30% of the school population.

 Research into working memory illustrates that there is a seven-year spread in children's working memory at the age of seven.
 It trebles in size from the age of fIve to fourteen, but the spread increases as they grow older.
 Most children's working memory is around average.